-- c) (Optional step): Change directory to /boot, copy the default initrd to a new name, and create a boot entry in /boot/grub/menu.lst for this new initrd name using the same kernel.
-This step ensures that the system can still boot if something goes wrong. - d) Install the Broadcom Emulex Open-iSCSI driver RPM file. - e) If this is not an iSCSI boot system, reboot and follow the Open-iSCSI instructions to log into targets; you do not need to continue following these steps.If this is an iSCSI boot system that previously used the proprietary iSCSI driver, do not reboot.
-Instead, continue with the next step. - f) Change directory to /boot, rebuild the initrd to include the iscsi feature.
+- 3) (Optional step): Change the directory to /boot, copy the default initrd to a new name, and create a boot entry in the /boot/grub/menu.lst file for this new initrd name using the same kernel.
+This step ensures that the system can still boot if something goes wrong. - 4) Install the Broadcom Emulex Open-iSCSI driver RPM file. - 5) If this is not an iSCSI boot system, reboot and follow the Open-iSCSI instructions to log into targets; you do not need to continue following these steps.
+If this is an iSCSI boot system that providually used the proprietory iSCSI driver, do not

+If this is an iSCSI boot system that previously used the proprietary iSCSI driver, do not reboot.
+Instead, continue with the next step.

+6) Change the directory to /boot, and rebuild the initrd to include the iscsi feature.
 The output of this command lists the capabilities included in the initrd.
 Make sure iscsi is listed.
-This option includes capabilities such as iscsiadm in the initrd.
+This option includes capabilities, such as iscsiadm, in the initrd.

 '''

-For example: linux-fiai:/boot # mkinitrd -i initrd-3.0.76-0.11-default

--k vmlinuz-3.0.76-0.11-default -f iscsi
+For example: linux-fiai:/boot # mkinitrd -i initrd-3.0.76-0.11-default -k vmlinuz-3.0.76-0.11-default -f iscsi

 '''

-- g) The previous step did not include the iSCSI script to log into the boot iSCSI target.
+7) The previous step did not include the iSCSI script to log into the boot iSCSI target.
 To include it automatically, boot the system using the Broadcom Emulex Open-iSCSI driver.
-Reboot the system and wait until it fails to mount root and exit into a command shell. - h) Run the following command from the command shell to log into the boot target:
+Reboot the system and wait until it fails to mount root and exits into a command shell.

-'''
+8) Run the following command from the command shell to log into the boot target:

 iscsiadm -m fw -l

-'''

-- i) Exit the shell using exit for the system to continue to boot with the iSCSI target. - j) Regenerate the /boot/initrd to include iscsi.sh.iscsi.sh is needed for the initialization script to log into the iSCSI boot target.
-This is necessary because mkinitrd will include iscsi.sh in the initrd only if there is an entry such as /sys/firmware/iscsi_boot, which can only be created under Open-iSCSI boot. - k) Reboot the system again.
-It should boot normally. - 1) If the system has other non-boot iSCSI targets, follow the Open-iSCSI instruction to log into those targets. - 2.
-Red Hat does not officially support saving kdump files to iSCSI targets.
-In RHEL 6.5 and later, to save kdump files to iSCSI targets: - a) The system must reserve at least 256 MB for the crash dump.
+- 9) Exit the shell using exit for the system to continue to boot with the iSCSI target. - 10) Regenerate the /boot/initrd to include iscsi.sh.iscsi.sh, which is required for the initialization script to log into the iSCSI boot target.
+This step is necessary because mkinitrd includes iscsi.sh in the initrd only if an entry, such as /sys/firmware/iscsi_boot, exists; which is only created under Open-iSCSI boot. - 11) Reboot the system again.
+It should boot normally. - 12) If the system has other non-boot iSCSI targets, follow the Open-iSCSI instruction to log into those targets. - 2.
+Red Hat does not support saving kdump files to iSCSI targets.
+In RHEL 6.5 and later, to save kdump files to iSCSI targets, perform these steps: - 1) The system must reserve at least 256 MB for the crash dump.
 Issue the kernel command with the option crashkernel=256M.
-Reboot the system for this change to take effect. - b) Copy the initramfs image to the initrd-kdump image, or build a new initramfs image using Dracut and rename it to initrd-kdump. - c) Restart the kdump service.
+Reboot the system for this change to take effect. - 2) Copy the initramfs image to the initrd-kdump image, or build a new initramfs image using Dracut, and rename it to initrd-kdump. - 3) Restart the kdump service. - 3.
+Upgrading the be2iscsi driver from proprietary to Open-iSCSI in SLES 11 SP3. - 1) Ensure that the Open-iSCSI package is installed.
+If it is not, mount the installation CD and install it.